About Work Process Skills Contact Resume

 Cut 11 features to 3

-Kept what matters in the first conversation.
+Kept what matters.
 Removed cognitive overload.

 3

-Paragraph → 3 groups
+Paragraph to 3 groups

-Scannable structure reduces load and supports in-the-moment recall.
+Scannable structure supports in-the-moment recall.

 4

-Passive → direct voice
+Passive to direct voice

 Rewrote in 2nd-person.
-Speaks to the associate, not the archive.
+Speaks to the associate.

 5